dxWiz/TryHackMe/django/README.md

 Congratulations.

-There is another way to get the second flag which is to crack the hash
+There is another way to get the second flag which is to crack the hash with `crackstation.net` and then SSH with the user `StrangeFox`